Bilkent-CYBORG/VOGP/README.md

-## Code for "Vector Optimization in Active Leaning"
+## Code for "Vector Optimization with Gaussian Process Bandits"

 ### Setup
 ```setup